sreeshnair84/Ad-rah/docs/ENTERPRISE_ARCHITECTURE.md

-# Enterprise Architecture - Adārah from Hebron™
+# Enterprise Architecture - Adara from Hebron™

 ## Executive Summary

-This document outlines the enterprise architecture standards, governance, and implementation roadmap for the Adārah digital kiosk content management platform.
+This document outlines the enterprise architecture standards, governance, and implementation roadmap for the Adara digital kiosk content management platform.
 The architecture supports multi-tenant operations across UAE with enterprise-grade security, scalability, and compliance requirements.

 ## Architecture Principles